 Long-time subscriber, Janet Treftz-Allen, MS, RD, just requested some new ideas for health classes that are both fun and educational.
 She had just finished teaching a curriculum from a free online class called "Las Veggies" (a take on Las Vegas) and wanted something new that would really teach people to make a change.
 They needed to do more than take a paper and check off a list to win a gift card.
 We've decided to share our thoughts about this process with you today, so check out the path we took below...

 Take a tour through the most popular diet books, this minute, at Amazon.com.
 We noticed a consumer trend for health that you won't want to ignore when designing and pitching your classes: OPTIMIZE me.
 Everyone wants an accelerator.
 Something that will bring them the most results for the least amount of work.
 Miriam Webster defines "optimize" as, "make perfect, effective, or as functional as possible."
 You can understand the appeal.
-You optimize images for your website to make them look much more colorful, yet be a smaller file size.
-You optimize your business or work plans to bring in a lot of results with the least amount of effort.
+You use your smart phone to find the best deal without leaving your house, reading all the reviews and comparing prices.
+You can quickly search and find the best travel plans in one app.
 And you might even optimize your wardrobe so you look really great and can wear 30 different outfits with the same 4 garment pieces and 2 accessories, all the while looking 5 years younger.

 I bet you have seen a lot of Paleo Diet advice and tips, like, "I frosted the cake with coconut butter cream."
 Maybe you still hear, "I need to lose weight, so I am going to watch my carbs."
 Do you wince when people declare, "I don't need to worry about nutrition because I take vitamins."
 Or, "The guy on the TV show said...."